Sing in Tune

 Hi!
 You're watching VisiHow.
 This is a video tutorial series on how to sing.
 In the previous tutorial, we discussed how to prevent pressing your voice while singing.
 In this tutorial, we will teach you how to sing in tune.

-- 2To practice singing in tune, it is best to be near a piano or another instrument that can stabilize your pitch.If you are tone-deaf and unable to determine the next note you are about to sing, record yourself singing.
+- 2If you are tone-deaf and unable to determine the next note you are about to sing, record yourself singing.
 Continue this until you are able to hear and recognize your mistake with your ears.
 This way, you can connect the ears to the mouth and breathing more easily.
 We want to know how to sing in tune and focus our ears on what we are singing.
-Knowing how to stay in tune and listening to ourselves are the most fundamental things besides breathing.Advertisement
+Knowing how to stay in tune and listening to ourselves are the most fundamental things besides breathing.To practice singing in tune, it is best to be near a piano or another instrument that can stabilize your pitch.Advertisement

-- 4Pausing after each note should allow you to accurately recognize when you have made a mistake.If you need additional assistance in recognizing pitch errors, you may also try recording yourself, listening to other people sing, or finding a good teacher who can help you stabilize your results and sing in tune.Advertisement
+- 4If you need additional assistance in recognizing pitch errors, you may also try recording yourself, listening to other people sing, or finding a good teacher who can help you stabilize your results and sing in tune.Pausing after each note should allow you to accurately recognize when you have made a mistake.Advertisement

 This was a tutorial on how to sing in tune.
 Please make sure to view our next tutorial on how to sing staccato.
 If you have any questions or comments, please leave them in the section below.
 Thank you for watching VisiHow!